terragalleria.com · the photography of QT Luong Advanced Search

 Black and White pictures by QT Luong

 Devils Postpile is a dark cliff of columnar basalt.
 The postpile was created by a lava flow, which was impounded by a moraine and reached a thickness of 500 feet.
-Because of its unusual thickness, much of the mass of pooled lava cooled slowly and evenly, which is why the columns are so long and so symmetrical, forming almost perfect hexagons.
+Because of its unusual thickness, much of the mass of the pooled lava cooled slowly and evenly, which is why the columns are so long and so symmetrical, forming almost perfect hexagons.

-[Click on any picture to see a larger image and details, to add to selection, to order, and to download wallpaper.]
+[CLICK on any picture to see a larger image and details, to add to selection, to order, and to download wallpaper.]

 Hexagonal basalt tiles, afternoon, Devils Postpile National Monument.
 California, USA ( black and white) Columnar basalt, afternoon, Devils Postpile National Monument.
 California, USA ( black and white) Columns of basalt, afternoon, Devils Postpile National Monument.
 California, USA ( black and white) Blocks and columns of basalt, Devils Postpile National Monument.
 California, USA ( black and white) Hexagonal basalt colums, afternoon, Devils Postpile National Monument.
 California, USA ( black and white)

-All text and photos © QT Luong.
-See conditions for use of images.
 There are 5 black and white pictures of Devils Postpile NM on this page